 According to The State of the Customer Experience survey that we did earlier in 2018, all companies track customer experience using one or several of the 6 worldwide recognized customer experience metrics: Net Promoter Score (NPS), Customer Satisfaction (CSAT), Churn rate, Retention rate, Customer Lifetime Value (CLV) or Customer Effort Score (CES).

 You can easily see that NPS is the most common CX metric: almost two-thirds of companies follow it.
-The churn or retention rate is usually used to understand the connection between the customer experience management and its monetary value.
+The churn or retention rate is usually used to understand the connection between customer experience management and its monetary value.

 Let’s dive deeper into each of them.